 The ROC curve is usually employed to evaluate the detection performance.
 However, for multiple energy detectors, it is difficult to visually compare their performance based on their ROC curves.
-Following the Area Theorem presented in [39], the AUC can be used as an alternative measure of detection capability, where the AUC is simply defined as the area covered by the ROC curve.
-This represents the probability of choosing the correct decision at the detector is more likely than choosing the incorrect decision [40], [41].
-As the threshold used in the detector varies from ∞ to 0, the AUC varies from 0.5 (poor performance) to 1 (good performance).
+Following the Area Theorem presented in [37], the AUC can be used as an alternative measure of the detection capability, where the AUC is simply defined as the area covered by the ROC curve.
+This metric represents the probability that choosing the correct decision at the detector is more likely than choosing the incorrect decision [38], [39].
+As the threshold used in the energy detection varies from ∞ to 0 the AUC varies from 0.5 (poor performance) to 1 (good performance).